 Using LEGOs to Build Social Skills and Language

 Social skills play a role in all stages of life from family relationships and friendships to romantic relationships and career success.
-Social skills are challenges for many children with autism.
-Social skills that pose a challenge for some children with autism include turn taking, social flexibility, and problem solving.
+Social skills are a challenge for many children with autism.
+Social skills that pose a challenge for some children with autism include turn-taking, social flexibility, and problem-solving.
 In recent research studies, researchers have shown that LEGO play therapy can help children with autism increase their initiation of social contact with peers and decrease aloofness and rigidity, both in the short-term and in the long-term.

 Play benefits of LEGOs

 LEGOs are a fantastic toy; they build imagination, visual skills, problem-solving, perseverance, and communication.
 LEGOs are often a preferred toy for children.
 They are widely accessible and appeal to a broad age range.
 Also, LEGOs are flexible; there are so many things you can do with LEGOs.

 Short-term therapeutic benefits of LEGOs

 In 2004, researcher Daniel LeGoff was concerned that the traditional social skills therapies were not engaging or motivating to children with autism and did not generalize across settings.
 In his research, he looked at building social skills through naturalistic play.
 In the study, children with autism participated in 90-minute sessions on a weekly basis that facilitated collaborative LEGO building activities and other projects tailored to the skill level of participants.
 Results showed short-term significant gains in social development resulting from LEGO-based interactive play groups.